marceloadaes/AgentBill/README.md

 Set the `NEXT_PUBLIC_GOOGLE_CLIENT_ID` environment variable with the client ID of your Google OAuth application.
 The redirect URL should point to `/oauth2callback` on your deployed site.
 Once configured, you can connect or disconnect your Google account from the **Settings** page.
 If the variable is missing, the **Connect** button will display an error and no OAuth request will be made.

+## Secure Configuration Storage

+The Settings page persists the Google OAuth token and your OpenAI API key using HTTP-only cookies.
+These cookies are set via the `/api/config` endpoint and cannot be accessed from JavaScript, providing basic protection against XSS.
+The stored values remain available after a page refresh.
+You can remove them at any time using the **Disconnect Google** or **Remove Key** buttons.

 ## Deployment

 The repository includes a GitHub Actions workflow that deploys the Next.js application to Vercel whenever changes are pushed to `main`.
 Setup instructions are available in [docs/deploy_vercel.md](docs/deploy_vercel.md).